cschatz-teaching/lpcgraphics/DOCUMENTATION.md

 To check the current state of the mouse, you can use these three functions:

 - `int mouseX();`<br />
-returns the current X position of the mouse within the window.
+Returns the current X position of the mouse within the window.

 - `int mouseY();`<br />
-returns the current Y position of the mouse within the window.
+Returns the current Y position of the mouse within the window.

 - `bool mouseDown();`<br />
-returns whether the mouse button is currently down.
+Returns whether the mouse button is currently down.

 ## Keys